Belt Supergroup: Stratigraphy and distribution

 The Belt Supergroup extends into Canada where the equivalent rocks are called the Purcell Supergroup, and are exposed in southeastern British Columbia and southwestern Alberta.

+The Belt Supergroup currently overlies softer Cretaceous age rock that is about 1300 million years younger.
+This apparent violation of the law of superposition was caused by the Lewis Overthrust.

 Economic resources

 The Belt Supergroup rocks host a variety of economically significant deposits of lead, zinc, silver, copper, gold, and other metals.
-These include the Coeur d'Alene lead-zinc-silver mining district in Idaho, which has produced about 7,400,000 tons of lead, 2,900,000 tons of zinc, and 35,600 tons of silver.
+These include the Coeur d'Alene lead–zinc–silver mining district in Idaho, which has produced about 7,400,000 tons of lead, 2,900,000 tons of zinc, and 35,600 tons of silver.
 The equivalent rocks of the Purcell Supergroup in British Columbia include the Sullivan ore body, which has also been a major producer of lead, zinc, and silver.